-widens the sinus openings to allow air to circulate and mucus to drain
+Widens the sinus opening to allow air to circulate and mucus to drain.

 The purpose of the site is to help create awareness about sinusitis and treatment options for the disease.
 Please note that information contained on this site is not medical advice.
 It should not be used as a substitute for speaking with your physician.
 Always talk with your physician about diagnosis and treatment information.